 CUSTODIAN: Any person having custodial care of an animal, on a temporary basis, at the request or with the consent of the owner or by that person's choice.

+DESIGNEE: Any elected city official or employee designated by the City Council for the purpose of enforcing this Ordinance.

 ENCLOSURE: A fence or structure of at least five feet (5') in height, framing or causing containment suitable to prevent the entry of young children and suitable to confine an animal in conjunction with other measures which may be taken by the owner, such as tethering of the animal.
 Such enclosure shall be securely enclosed, locked and designed with secure sides, top and bottom; it shall be designed to prevent the animal from escaping from the enclosure